-As a part of the eligibility determination, RRHA shall run a criminal record check on all adult family members.
+As the final step of the eligibility determination, RRHA shall run a criminal record check on all adult family members.
 Applicants are required to sign releases for such criminal record checks.
 In addition, RRHA will check the sex offenders' web site for the appropriate jurisdiction, for individuals that have lived outside of for the previous three years.